Engin-Boot/capture-behavior-of-a-visit-counter-anjalimnnit/needs-facilities.md

 When The data for a week is collected

-Then analyse the data and display the visitor trends.
+Then analyse the data and display visitor trends.

 ## Scenario: Alert when seating capacity is full